Java ArrayList

 .set()

-Replaces the element present in a specified position in an ArrayList.
+Replaces the element present at a specified position with another element in an ArrayList.

 .size()